mikeham98/chat-bot/README.md

 - **bot - returns link** - *I have found a good article for you, hope this helps!*
 - **user** - *That was brilliant thank you for sharing that.*
 - **bot** - *You're welcome, is there anything else I can help you with?*
-- **user** - *No that is it thanks*
+- **user** - *No that is it thanks.*
 - **bot** - *Okay, feel free to ask for any help in the future, have a good day.*

 ## Notes to reviewer
-- I am using json-server to act as a REST api for the application (the database is clear on running `npm run dev`)
+- I am using json-server to act as a REST api for the application (the database is reset on running `npm run dev`)
-- If messages do not appear it is most likely due to json-server therefore please refresh the page
+- If messages do not appear it is most likely due to json-server not responding therefore please refresh the page
 - I have used a mixture of both PureComponents and memos where I feel suitable, I tend to create memos for very simple components which do not need internal logic.
-The reason for this is so that I do not need to create function within a functional component which has performance implications due to creating functions on render/update.
+The reason for this is so that I don't create a function within a functional component as this has performance implications due to the creation functions on render/update.
 - There are no hooks in this project because where I would end up implementing them I would also need to add other logic within the component.
-Therefore would essentially be creating functions on render/update like the above comment
+Therefore would essentially be creating functions on render/update like the above comment.
 - I have avoided creating lambda functions within render methods where possible and have used bind(this) in the constructor to improve performance
-- I haven't fully tested SideBar.jsx as it would take a very long time due to the nature of the component
+- I haven't fully tested SideBar.jsx as it would take a very long time due to the nature of the component.